kew-myco/its_glue/README.md

 `its_glue` is a pipeline to batch process pairs of forward and reverse chromatagrams produced via Sanger sequencing.
 It wraps powerful tools into a simple workflow, and outputs collated, organised results.
 The pipeline covers basecalling, assembly of forward and reverse reads, ITS extraction, quality control, and OTU picking.

-## Requirements

--  **A Unix environment** (via Windows Subsytem for Linux if you're on Windows) - I recommend Ubuntu
--  **Bash** - The main language the pipeline is written in.
-Almost all Unix enivironments come with bash so you probably don't need to worry about this, unless you already know that you do.
-Compatible with Bash 3 and greater.
--  **Conda** - A package manganement/development environment system.
-It allows setting up and installing other dependencies isolated from the rest of your computer with minimal hassle.
-I recommend miniconda.

 ## Setup

 Check the [project wiki](https://github.com/kew-myco/its_glue/wiki) for install guides for Linux, Windows Subsystem for Linux, and Mac, including installation of requirements.
 I recommend running the pipeline on Linux.